lirtsman/devhelper-cli/README.md

   zipkinIP: localhost          # Zipkin IP/hostname
 ```

-This configuration is created when you run `shielddev-cli localenv init` and can be customized:
+This configuration is created when you run `devhelper-cli localenv init` and can be customized:

 - `components` - Controls which components will be started (true) or disabled (false)
 - `paths` - Stores the paths to required tools, useful for validation on subsequent starts